University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/short_long_alignment/short_long_alignment.md

 **Optional exercise**

 If you want to try to download and run IGV on your local computer, head to the [IGV download page](https://software.broadinstitute.org/software/igv/download) and grab the version for your operating system.
 This will only work if you are installing on your personal computer, not one of the computer suite workstations.
-If you don't have Java or you have troubles running it, just use [IGV-web](https://igv.org/app/) instead.
+If you don't have Java or you don't want to install the Java version that comes with it, or have troubles running it, just use [IGV-web](https://igv.org/app/) instead.

-**NOTE: If you're using IGV on your own machine, you will not need to decompress the genome sequence FASTA file.**
+**NOTE: If you're using IGV on your own machine, you will not need to decompress the genome sequence FASTA file or load `.bai` files.**

 # BWA Alignments